What Is Bitcoin Mining?

 Most pools use a payout system based on how much work you contribute.
 For instance, if you have a GPU providing 121 mega (million) hashes per second and the pool has a total hash rate of 121 exa (quintillion) hashes per second, your reward, based on the shares of work you contributed, would be very small.

-Contact: jessica
+Contact: Amanda

 Phone: 86-755-83240143